Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 ## Client Credentials Mode

-Client Credentials Mode is used for server-to-server authorization (M2M authorization), there is no user involved.
+Client credentials mode is used for server-to-server authorization (M2M authorization), there is no user involved.
 You need to create a programming access account, and give AK, SK secret key to your resource caller.

 In **Console** > **Applications**, find your application, in the application details page, in the "Configuration" card below, check `RS256` as the id_token signature algorithm, check `client_credentials` in the authorization mode, and then click Save.